 Ramsay MacKay, however, is not convinced that such a project will ever reach fruition.
 With his latest band, The Fumes, he has little time for the past and is saving his sharp social-political comments for the conflict raging in the Middle East.
 In many ways though, it's a return to the themes explored on "The Kid He Came From Nazareth".

-This article originally appeared in Ugly Things magazine in its summer 2007 issue.
+This article originally appeared in Ugly Things magazine in its summer 2007 issue and appears on this website by kind permission of the author.

 (as heard on The Bruce Millar Show on SAfm, 28 August 2002)